Complaints Resolution Commissioner — The Law Society's “Ombudsman”

-This important function is independent of the Law Society of Upper Canada's professional regulation activities.
+This important function is independent of the Law Society of Ontario's professional regulation activities.

 Unlike a typical ombudsman, however, the Law Society's Complaints Resolution Commissioner also has the authority to provide alternative dispute resolution between lawyers or paralegals and their clients for issues that do not require a regulatory response.